you have left. It is my life

 wards (or almost to), I walk almost daily.
 This, the neighbor-

 hood of the Hotel Wentley at a certain time.
-This is as certain
+If I have all of the

-as can be, that it is less than a mile from me, now, sitting at
+facts straight, that s less than a mile from me, now, sitting at

 my desk, looking over the rooftops of the Tenderloin to